What Every Fellow Receives

 - Access to Harvard Sikh Center events and programming

-Commitment: 8–10 hours per week for one academic term (Fall, Spring, or Summer)
+Commitment: 8–10 hours per week for one academic term (Fall & Spring)

 Senior Fellow Program